Miss Fisher's Murder Mysteries: Costumes

 The costume designer for the series was Marion Boyce.
 She told ABC's Darren Smith that she loves the 20s and 30s and thought the opportunity to work on a show in her hometown (Melbourne) was "fantastic."
 Boyce had eight weeks' pre-production, but she said that she began putting stuff together early on.
-She stated "After those eight weeks, we had 16 days to complete the next two episodes.
+She stated, "After those eight weeks, we had 16 days to complete the next two episodes.
 It was a fast and furious process, and the series included circuses, bohemian nightclubs and the docks.
 Each episode is quite different from the rest."
 The costume department included one cutter, one sewer, a costume coordinator and a buyer who was also an art finisher.
 Boyce called the team "incredibly talented", as they had to do a lot of different jobs.
 The team, Mandy Murphy and Gareth Blaha, the head of the ABC's Costume Department, along with two milliners, made some of the hats.
 Boyce and her team created around 120 costumes for the series, including sleepwear, daywear, nightwear and special-occasion outfits.

 Boyce explained that while vintage pieces were incorporated into the series, the department designed the majority of costumes.
 Cox told Alexandra Spring from Vogue Australia that some of the costumes were sourced from eBay and vintage shops.
 Cox said "Once you go back to the 1920s, things have either deteriorated or they are too small because the women were smaller, so it means a lot of it has to be made from scratch."
 The fabrics were taken from Boyce's own collection and fabric stores in Melbourne and Sydney.
 The designer admitted that parting with some of the fabrics was difficult, as she had had some of them for around 25 years.
 Boyce told Smith that at the end of filming, the costumes that were hired were returned: those made from fabric bought by the ABC were sent back to them, and those made from fabrics out of Boyce's own collection came back to her.

 Boyce explained that Phryne is "completely fluid" and has "an extraordinary amount of energy", so she wanted her outfits to move with her when she went from room to room.
 When it came to Dot, Boyce designed her wardrobe with her religion and position in society in mind.
 Dot's clothes are more buttoned up, so she does not show off her body parts.
-Boyce commented "She was a really nice contrast to Phryne and a lot more conservative.
+Boyce commented, "She was a really nice contrast to Phryne and a lot more conservative.
 Dot has nice tweeds and cardigans."

-Part of the 1920s production design was an open red 1923 Hispano-Suiza H6 driven by Miss Fisher.